0xCSMNT/CrossChainYield/Readme.md

 * You can send BnM to the contract via an EOA directly on sepolia and call the functions above.

 * You can also send BnM via Fuji or another chain and then test.
-Make sure to whitelist the source address and chain via 'allowlistsender()' and 'allowlistChain()'.
+Make sure to whitelist the source address and chain via `allowlistsender()` and `allowSourceChain()`.